EstateJS/sites/docs/docs/1-introduction.md

 Get ready to experience life without DevOps or boilerplate.

-Estate is a minimalistic, highly abstracted serverless cloud platform where developers create stateful backends by writing TypeScript domain-driven POJOs: just business logic and domain model.
+Estate is a highly abstracted serverless cloud platform where developers create stateful backends by writing TypeScript domain-driven POJOs: just business logic and domain model.
 The platform handles all the cloud minutea.

 No more _REST_.
 No more interpreting HTTP status code arcanery or web service routing nonsense.
 Consuming a Estate backend is trivial because all the client-connection code is generated for you.